A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Results of the Case Studies

-Similarly, figure \ref{fig:reg_rel_bias_all} shows the distributions of the bias as a percentage relative to the true estimate.
-This gives us an idea of the possible magnitude of bias.
-In this case, the red lines are at 0 for no bias.
-We see from these two figures that, while the distributions are generally centered at the confidential estimate, they are quite wide and include very large errors even at $\epsilon = 5$.
-We remind readers that these are the three methods which we found to have the best performance.
-While many queries returned for this model may contain satisfactory results, there is a reasonably high probability that the query could return estimates that are very far from the confidential estimates.
+Figure \ref{fig:reg_abs_bias_all} shows the distributions of simulated DP outputs from the Analytic Gaussian Mechanism (\textit{AGM}) and Laplace Mechanism (\textit{LM}) for three levels of $\epsilon$.
+We see that distributions of the outputs for both DP mechanisms get tighter around the confidential estimates (solid black lines) as $\epsilon$ grows.
+But, a large proportion of the simulated estimates fall outside the confidential 95\% confidence intervals (dotted lines) even for $\epsilon = 5$.
+This result suggests that the noise added to protect privacy from these mechanisms is larger than what we would expect from the sampling variability.
+We remind readers that these results are from the two best performing methods.
+While many simulated queries returned for this model contain satisfactory results, there is a reasonably high probability that the query could return estimates that are far from the confidential estimates.

-We also evaluate the noisy CIs compared to the original CIs, because we are interested in evaluating uncertainty of the regression estimates.
-As described in Section \ref{subsec:reg}, we utilize two different approaches for estimating CIs; bootstrap and plug-in asymptotic approaches.
-The former we expect to have wider CIs that account for the variability introduced by the noise mechanism.
-The asymptotic approaches, on the other hand, produce intervals with lengths more similar to the length of the confidential estimates because they assume large sample sizes that minimize the noise from the privacy mechanisms.
-Because both of these interval estimates can be output from the algorithms without spending additional budget, a validation server could return both ``for free."
-We thus evaluate the different estimates of uncertainty that these intervals provide.

-For figures \ref{fig:reg_cio_cir_boot} and \ref{fig:reg_cio_cir_asym}, we show the distributions of CIO and CIR values.
-We plot these metrics against each other because taken together they greatly aid the interpretation of the results.
-The red lines plotted at $CIO = 0.5$ and $CIR = 1$ form four quadrants on the charts.
-We summarize the interpretation of each quadrant as: top left quadrant indicates noisy CIs that are more narrow than the confidential CI but mostly contained within the confidential CI; top right quadrant indicates noisy CIs that are wider than the confidential CI but mostly encompass the confidential CI; bottom left quadrant indicates noisy CIs that are both more narrow than the confidential CI and biased away from the confidential point estimate; and bottom right quadrant indicates noisy CIs that are both wider than the confidential CIs and biased away from the confidential point estimate.

-Figure \ref{fig:reg_cio_cir_boot} shows the results for the bootstrap CIs.
-As a reminder, the results shown used $\epsilon = 5$.
-The plots indicate that in general the noisy intervals completely cover the confidential intervals but are much wider, as much as 50 times wider for some coefficients.
-We see that the categorical predictor has the narrowest intervals relative to the confidential, followed by the logged predictors, and finally the marginal tax rates predictor.
-This suggests that in order to account for the noise from the mechanisms, a high level of uncertainty must be added to the estimates.
-It also suggests that the noise varies substantially based on the predictor type and distribution.
-The marginal tax rates predictor is both bi-modal and heavily skewed, which likely means that the noise added is proportional to values greater than the majority of the observed values.